-For complete operating instructions, refer to the manufacturer's information provided in your InfoCase.
+For complete operating instructions, features, safety precautions, and maintenance care, refer to the Awning manufacturer's user guide provided in your InfoCase.

 EFFECTS OF PROLONGED OCCUPANCY

 Your motorhome was designed primarily for recreational use and short-term occupancy.
 If you expect to occupy your coach for an extended period, be prepared to deal with condensation and humid conditions that may be encountered.